Praneeth Tota · Independent Researcher · v1.0.0

 $$C^* = \bar{s}\,(1 - \lambda\mu(f)) = \tilde{s}^*$$

-$$\mathbb{E}[|C_t - C^*|] \leq (1-\alpha)^t\,|C_0 - C^*| + \sigma_{\tilde{s}}\sqrt{\frac{\alpha}{2-\alpha}}$$
+$$\sqrt{\mathbb{E}\big[(C_t - C^*)^2\big]} \leq (1-\alpha)^t\,|C_0 - C^*| + \sigma_{\tilde{s}}\sqrt{\frac{\alpha}{2-\alpha}}$$

 The first term decays geometrically at rate $(1-\alpha)$ per interaction.
-The second is a constant noise floor proportional to signal variance; it is zero in the deterministic (zero-noise) case and small when $\sigma_{\tilde{s}}$ is small.
+The second is a constant noise floor equal to the stationary standard deviation of an AR(1) process; it is zero in the deterministic (zero-noise) case and small when $\sigma_{\tilde{s}}$ is small.
 For $\alpha = 0.2$: $\sqrt{\alpha/(2-\alpha)} = 1/3$, so the floor is $\sigma_{\tilde{s}}/3$.
-Note: the cleaner geometric bound without the noise floor, $\mathbb{E}[|C_t - C^*|] \leq (1-\alpha)^t|C_0 - C^*|$, holds for the bias $|\mathbb{E}[C_t - C^*]|$ but not for the mean absolute error $\mathbb{E}[|C_t - C^*|]$ when $\sigma_{\tilde{s}} > 0$, because $\mathbb{E}[|X|] \geq |\mathbb{E}[X]|$ does not provide an upper bound on $\mathbb{E}[|X|]$.
-With $\alpha = 0.2$ and small $\sigma_{\tilde{s}}$, the expected error halves every $\lceil\log(0.5)/\log(0.8)\rceil = 3$ interactions before hitting the noise floor.
+Note: because the root-mean-square dominates the mean absolute error, $\mathbb{E}[|C_t - C^*|] \leq \sqrt{\mathbb{E}[(C_t-C^*)^2]}$ (Jensen / Cauchy–Schwarz), the same bound holds verbatim for the mean absolute error.
+The pure geometric bound $\sqrt{\mathbb{E}[(C_t - C^*)^2]} \leq (1-\alpha)^t|C_0 - C^*|$ holds exactly in the deterministic case $\sigma_{\tilde{s}} = 0$.
+With $\alpha = 0.2$ and small $\sigma_{\tilde{s}}$, the transient halves every $\lceil\log(0.5)/\log(0.8)\rceil = 3$ interactions before hitting the noise floor.

 $$\frac{\partial C^*}{\partial \bar{s}} = 1 - \lambda\mu(f) > 0$$